OPEnSLab-OSU/Loom/Readme_Secondary_Managers.md

 #### Run Pending ISRs

 Run any waiting ISRs.
-This only applys to bottom half ISRs (those specified as `ISR_Type::CHECK_FLAG`).
+This applys to bottom half ISRs (those specified as `ISR_Type::CHECK_FLAG`).
 If you don't call this method, any `CHECK_FLAG` ISRs will not run.
+It also applies to some timer ISRs.

 ```cpp
 Manager.InterruptManager().run_pending_ISRs();